wwwild/CBC/README.md

 > build year_change

-The script doesn't do this, but you may want to: I create a subdirectory in the ServerFiles and MP3s folders of the old year and copy all the old files from the previous year there.
+The script doesn't do this, but you may want to: I create a subdirectory in the ServerFiles folder of the old year (e.g. 2017) and copy all the old files from the previous year there.

 ### Example output